SproutPH/HackathonTemplate/README.md

-# SPR Hackathon Starter
+# Sprout Hackathon Starter

-Welcome to the SPROUT Hackathon!
+Welcome to the Sprout Hackathon!
 This starter repo helps you use your company's Partner API and build AI-enhanced apps — no full Visual Studio required.

 ---